Focus on what matters. Improve your team's performance with our intuitive retrospective tool.

 Team members can join without creating an account, reducing friction.

 Different teams have different needs.
-Explore various retrospective formats to find one that fits your team's style and goals.
+Explore various built-in retrospective format templates to find one that fits your team's style and goals.

 A classic and straightforward retrospective format focusing on positive and negative aspects of a sprint, and defining clear action items.